 To identify these key pages, look into your website analytics to find pages that attract the most organic traffic, have high engagement rates, or are critical to your sales funnel.

 But remember: It’s not just about the page’s popularity but also its strategic importance to your business goals.
-Your service page might not be “popular,” but is important for your business.
+Your service page might not be “popular,” but it’s still important content for your business.

 Once identified, these pages will become the focal points of your internal linking strategy, ideally receiving more links from other relevant pages to boost their visibility and authority.